MicrosoftDocs/biztalk-docs/biztalk/core/step-8-on-premises-configure-the-biztalk-server-application.md

       |**Issuer key**|Specify the issuer key.|

       > [!NOTE]
-      >  You can get the values for the Queue URL, ACS URL, issuer name and key from the [Windows Azure CTP Management Portal](https://go.microsoft.com/fwlink/p/?LinkId=202886).
+      >  You can get the values for the Queue URL, ACS URL, issuer name and key from the [Microsoft Azure portal](https://portal.azure.com).

-   8. Click **OK** until you exit all the dialog boxes.
+   8. Select **OK** until you exit all the dialog boxes.

 5. In the orchestration, you created a logical port (**SendToSQL**) to send messages to the **SalesOrder** database table.
 In this step, you create a physical send port to map to the logical port.